-Lisk (LSK) is a blockchain platform that allows the creation, editing, and sharing of decentralized applications (dApps) absolutely free.Get Wallet
+Lisk (LSK) is a blockchain platform that allows the creation, editing, and sharing of decentralized applications (dApps) absolutely free.Create LSK Wallet

 What is lisk?